 For most daily driving, that won’t matter much, because charging overnight will produce the same full battery pack (whether it takes four hours or eight hours for a full empty-to-full charge).
 But in a pinch, when you’re just trying to get home after pushing the limits of range, those extra miles of range can make the difference between getting home in time for dinner, or having to kill an hour or two at a public charger.

 Chevy departs from the norm also with its choice of using the SAE Combo DC Fast Charging standard, rather than the CHAdeMo system widely deployed in public chargers throughout the United States.
-The pissing contest between Japanese automakers and an alliance of American and German manufacturers about these standards is too complicated to explain here.
+The pissing contest between Japanese automakers and an alliance of American and German manufacturers about these standards, a debate now a couple years old, is too complicated to explain here.
 But suffice it to say that over time most public quick chargers will need to accommodate both standards.
 For the next couple of years, it will likely be harder for owners of the Spark and BMW i3 to find compatible quick chargers than what will be experienced by LEAF and Model S owners.